Jaguar-dart/observable_ish/README.md

 asynchronous `Stream`s to emit and listen to changes.

 Various observable types like [`RxValue`][RxValue], [`RxList`][RxList], [`RxSet`][RxSet] and [`RxMap`][RxMap] can be
 used to update UI automatically on changes.
-Events can be passed up the widget tree using [`Emitter`][Emitter]
+Events can be passed up the widget tree using event [`Emitter`][Emitter].

 ## Reactive values